giantswarm/docs/src/content/reference/cluster-definition/_index.md

 Coming from v4, you might want to understand how v5 is different from v4:

 - in v5, the key `api_version` is mandatory and the value must be `v5`.
-- Several settings that were specified on the cluster level in v4 (root level of the YAML definition) have been moved to the node pool level.
+- Several settings that were specified on the cluster level in v4 (root level of the definition) have been moved to the node pool level.
-- The key `master` has been added to influence master placement.
+- The key `master` has been added to allow influencing in which availability zone the master node will be placed.

 ### Schema {#v5-schema}